 Many families struggle in their attempts to improve educational programs for their children, and the support they find is usually not experienced with the unique issues facing deaf or hard of hearing kids.
 Hands & Voices has taken this on because we are so often asked to provide educational advocacy support to families (and professionals) who have questions about special education law and its applicability to students who are deaf or hard of hearing.
 You will find excellent resources on this website.
 We recommend.

 While we're not attorneys, and we can't give legal advice, we do feel strongly that parents can be a great asset to one another as unprofessional, educational advocates.
 So we provide a lot of training to prepare them to do just that.
-Take a look at our Advocacy Academy course line-up.
-Check our Events Calendar to see when these workshops may be presented in your state or region.
+Take a look at our Speakers Bureau.
+Check our Facebook page or your local chapter web site to see when these workshops may be presented in your state or region.
 We also highly recommend that any parent or professional interested in educational advocacy sign up for the on-line newsletter available at www.wrightslaw.com , or any of the other fine resources that are available on the internet.